utPLSQL/utPLSQL/docs/userguide/annotations.md

 end payments;
 ```
-A `%suitepath` can be provided in tree ways:
+A `%suitepath` can be provided in three ways:
-* schema - execute all test in the schema
+* schema - execute all tests in the schema
 * [schema]:suite1[.suite2][.suite3]...[.procedure] - execute all tests in all suites from suite1[.suite2][.suite3]...[.procedure] path.
-If schema is not provided, then current schema is used.
-Example: `:all.rooms_tests`.
+If schema is not provided, then the current schema is used.
+Example: `:all.rooms_tests`
-* [schema.]package[.procedure] - execute all tests in the test package provided.
-The whole hierarchy of suites in the schema is build before, all before/after hooks of partn suites for th provided suite package are executed as well.
+* [schema.]package[.procedure] - execute all tests in the specified test package.
+The whole hierarchy of suites in the schema is built before all before/after hooks or part suites for the provided suite package are executed as well.
 Example: `tests.test_contact.test_last_name_validator` or simply `test_contact.test_last_name_validator` if `tests` is the current schema.

 # Using automatic rollbacks in tests

-By default, changes performed by every setup, cleanup and test procedure is isolated using savepoint.
+By default, changes performed by every setup, cleanup and test procedure are isolated by savepoints.
-This solution is suitable for use-cases, where the code that is getting tested as well as the unit tests themselves do not use transaction control (commit/rollback) or DDL commands.
+This solution is suitable for use-cases where the code that is getting tested as well as the unit tests themselves do not use transaction control (commit/rollback) or DDL commands.

 In general, your unit tests should not use transaction control as long as the code you are testing is not using it too.
-Keeping the transactions uncommitted allows your changes to be isolated and the execution of tests is not impacting others that might be using a shared development database.
+Keeping the transactions uncommitted allows your changes to be isolated and the execution of tests does not impact others who might be using a shared development database.

-If you are in situation, where the code you are testing, is using transaction control (common case with ETL code), then your tests probably should not use the default automatic transaction control.
+If you are in a situation where the code you are testing uses transaction control (common case with ETL code), then your tests probably should not use the default automatic transaction control.
-In that case use the annotation `-- %rollback(manual)` on the suite level to disable automatic transaction control for entire suite.
+In that case use the annotation `-- %rollback(manual)` on the suite level to disable automatic transaction control for the entire suite.
 If you are using nested suites, you need to make sure that the entire suite all the way to the root is using manual transaction control.

 It is possible with utPLSQL to change the transaction control on individual suites or tests that are part of complex suite.
-It is strongly recommended not to have mixed transaction control in suite.
+It is strongly recommended not to have mixed transaction control in a suite.
 Mixed transaction control settings will not work properly when your suites are using shared setup/cleanup with beforeall, afterall, beforeeach or aftereach annotations.
-Your suite will most probably fail with error or warning on execution.
-Some of the automatic rollbacks will most probably fail to execute depending on the configuration you have.
+Your suite will most likely fail with error or warning on execution.
+Some of the automatic rollbacks will probably fail to execute depending on the configuration you have.

-In some cases it is needed to perform DDL as part of setup or cleanup for the tests.
+In some cases it is necessary to perform DDL as part of setup or cleanup for the tests.
-It is recommended to move such DDL statements to a procedure with `pragma autonomous_transaction` to eliminate implicit commit in the main session that is executing all your tests.
+It is recommended to move such DDL statements to a procedure with `pragma autonomous_transaction` to eliminate implicit commits in the main session that is executing all your tests.
-Doing so, allows your test to use automatic transaction control of the framework and release you from the burden of manual cleanup of data that was created or modified by test execution.
+Doing so allows your tests to use the framework's automatic transaction control and releases you from the burden of manual cleanup of data that was created or modified by test execution.

-When you are running test of code that is performing an explicit or implicit commit, you may set the test procedure to run in autonomous transaction with `pragma autonomous_transaction`.
+When you are testing code that performs explicit or implicit commits, you may set the test procedure to run as an autonomous transaction with `pragma autonomous_transaction`.
-Keep in mind, that when your tests runs in autonomous transaction it will not see the data prepared in setup procedure unless the setup procedure committed the changes.
+Keep in mind that when your tests runs in autonomous transaction it will not see the data prepared in setup procedure unless the setup procedure committed the changes.

 # Order of execution

-When processing the test suite `test_pkg` defined in [Example of annotated test package](#example), the execution will be done in the following order.
+When processing the test suite `test_pkg` defined in [Example of annotated test package](#example), the order of execution will be as follows.

 ```
   create a savepoint 'beforeall'